miclede/GameEvents/README.md

 Based off of the Unite 2017 Austin talk.

-Take a Look around the project for details.

 The example in the project is triggering a simple event and also for rewarding a Character based on an event being triggered.

 For a non-reward GameEvent: